socarlosb/base-mern-ts/README.md

 npm run deploy
 ```

-After that you can run `docker-compose up -d` on your root directory to see your live app.
+After that you can run `docker-compose up -d` on your `dist/` directory to see your live app.

 ## Notes

 - If you change your server PORT, also match it in the `src/client/package.json` file, the _proxy_ parameter
+- `deploy-files/` contains your docker files, they will be copy to the `dist` folder when you run `npm run deploy`
+  - here you can add more files for your CD/CI, like `gitlab-ci.yml`, `exoframe.json`, among others!